codesharedot/nexo-price-gnome-ticket/README.md

-# synthetix-network-token price gnome ticket
+# quant price gnome ticket

-Gnome 3 desktop ticker for synthetix-network-token price with Python and argos.
-Rename to synthetix-network-token.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for quant price with Python and argos.
+Rename to quant.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org